IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Article 26 requires states to ensure men are equal before the law, and have equal protection of the law.
 States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^83] requires equality before courts and tribunals. requires equal participation in public life.
 #### Representation in decision making
+States must ensure that men are represented in decision making.
+This is not limited to having men present, but must ensure that men's needs and human rights are considered so that men benefit from the decisions that are made.

 > To promote equal participation of men and women in development planning, decision-making and in the benefits of development and all programmes related to the realization of economic, social and cultural rights.[^84]
 >
 > The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.[^85]